Click here for Map

 TAKE THE DRIVING TOUR!

-The Historical Society has area maps with a directory of Civil War sites and community volunteers will gladly escort you.
+The Historical Society and Chamber in Calhoun have area maps with a directory of Civil War sites and community volunteers will gladly escort you.

 - Pause beside Mollie Morehead's gravesite in Sacramento.